CoultonF/inertia-flask/README.md

 Flask does not provide CSRF protection by default.
 To handle CSRF protection, you can use the [Flask Seasurf](https://github.com/maxcountryman/flask-seasurf) extension, which is a simple and effective solution for Flask applications.

-To integrate Seasurf with Inertia.js, configure Axios in your .js entry file as follows:
+Inertia.js uses Axios as the requests library.
+You can modify axios to integrate Seasurf with Inertia.js in your .js entry file as follows:

 ```javascript
 axios.defaults.xsrfHeaderName = "X-CSRFToken";